WIWN

 WIWN (channel 68) is a television station licensed to Fond du Lac, Wisconsin, United States (in the Green Bay market), but primarily serving the Milwaukee area.
-Owned by Family Worship Center Church of Baton Rouge, Louisiana, the station maintains a transmitter on North Humboldt Boulevard in Milwaukee's Estabrook Park neighborhood.
+Owned by Family Worship Center Church (FWCC) of Baton Rouge, Louisiana, the station maintains a transmitter on North Humboldt Boulevard in Milwaukee's Estabrook Park neighborhood.

 WIWN carries Cozi TV on its primary channel.
-The SonLife Broadcasting Network, also owned by FWCC, airs on the station's eighth digital subchannel; it was carried on DT1 from 2014 to 2017.
+The SonLife Broadcasting Network, also owned by FWCC, airs on the station's second digital subchannel; it was carried on DT1 from 2014 to 2017 and on DT8 until 2026.

 History

-The station first signed on the air in 2000 as WMMF-TV, which carried programming from FamilyNet, under the ownership of Pappas Telecasting.
+The station first signed on the air in March 1, 1995 as WMMF-TV, but left the air and later returned on-air in December 2000, which carried programming from FamilyNet, under the ownership of Pappas Telecasting.
 It shared transmitter facilities with WWRS-TV (channel 52), north of Iron Ridge in Dodge County.
 WIWN is the second television station to be licensed to Fond du Lac.
 KFIZ-TV (channel 34), an independent station that was co-owned with KFIZ (1450 AM) and WFON (107.1 FM) and had operated from 1968 to 1972.
 The station changed its call letters to WWAZ in late 2004, in anticipation for a change in affiliation to the Spanish-language network Azteca América; however, the station never did join Azteca and Pappas ended up dropping almost all of its affiliations with the network from its stations in July 2007 during a conflict with the network, replacing it with its own new Spanish-language service, TuVision.
 During TuVision's life, the network was never carried by WWAZ.

 Most of the station's audience prior to 2007 received its signal over-the-air, as WWAZ and Pappas had previously not pursued any must-carry provisions with local cable and national satellite providers because of affiliation uncertainties; for instance, the station was not carried on the Charter Communications system in Fond du Lac.
 From Iron Ridge, the station's coverage area ranged from most of the northern part of the eleven-county Milwaukee market area, to the eastern portion of the Madison market, along with the southern portions of the Green Bay market.
 However, as the station's transmitter was located west of the Kettle Moraine range that bisects the station's coverage area, communities in Sheboygan and Ozaukee counties were unable to receive the station without an outdoor antenna at minimum.